Cookies

 Initial tests in a pilot environment

-As part of his bachelor's thesis, OT Solutions Engineer Patrick Furtwängler evaluated two approaches to UNS implementation last year: a concept based on Walker Reynolds and an open source solution from the United Manufacturing Hub (UMH).
+As part of his bachelor’s thesis last year, OT Solutions Engineer Patrick Furtwängler evaluated two approaches to UNS implementation: a concept by Walker Reynolds and an open-source solution from the United Manufacturing Hub (UMH).
 Both approaches were tested in a pilot environment.
 Initial results showed that both solutions have the potential to revolutionize data integration and processing.
-Nevertheless, challenges such as the connection to OPC UA and the development of data consumers remained.
+Nevertheless, challenges remained, such as connecting to OPC UAWhat is OPC UA?Open Platform Communications Unified Architecture is an industrial communication protocol that enables the secure exchange of data between machines, as well as between machines and computers. and the development of data consumers.

 Picture of Andreas Langer, COO at ControlTech Engineering AG.